Textbook Chapter 2-3

 Section: Improving Practices

 Directions: Your second quiz is on the second section of Chapter 2-3 titled Improving Practices.
 This section goes from pages 49-51.
-Watch the video below, read the summary and take the quiz below.
+Watch the video below titled "Explain Ways By Which Businesses Improve Their Own Practices" (2:47), read the summary and take the quiz below.

 Summary of Improving Practices (pages 49-51)